GuiguiJayJay/KKBOX/README.md

 ## Usage
-Execute the main script, `kkbox.py` to run whatever work you want after setting some options There are 3 main places to look at to tweak the model:
+Execute the main script, `kkbox.py` to run what you want after setting some options.
+There are 3 main places to look at in order to tweak the model/training:
 - `kklib\models.py`: change the architecture of the neural networks here.
 - `kklib\settings.py`: change the options for the execution.
 You can run:
     - the preprocessing or not (if the files are already saved)